MYC-3/reading-notes/css.md

 ### Inline CSS

 Useful when applying a different style to a single element on the page.
-FOr example:
+For example:
 ```markdown
 <h1 style="color:blue;text-align:center;">This is a heading</h1>
 <p style="color:red;">This is a paragraph.</p>